moorepants/application-materials/2019/generic/research-statement.rst

 vehicles which encode feed-forward and feedback control such that the combined human/machine system has nearly identical motion to an able-bodied human.
-My current focus is on improving balance while standing and walking with lower limb prostheses and exoskeletons.
+My current focus is on improving balance while standing and walking with lower limb prostheses and exoskeletons and self-balancing single track vehicles.
 To do this my research currently has three primary foci:

 1. Identifying how humans balance and locomote through data intensive computational estimation, learning, and identification.